marcelocra/chrome-extension-cljs/README.md

    - `java -cp src:cljs.jar clojure.main watch-background.clj` generates the `out/background/background.js` file.
    - `java -cp src:cljs.jar clojure.main watch-options.clj` generates the `out/options/options.js` file.
 1. Load your folder in Chrome using the unpacked extensions support.

+#### For use

+Clone this repository or download and unpack the zip file to a folder and load the folder in Chrome, using the unpacked extension support from the developer mode.

 ## A simpler version of this project, if you are starting